 Tutor Training Workshops

 Our initial volunteer tutor training is a combination of in-person and online workshops.
 Training takes place year-round, except for July, August, and December.
 All in-person workshops are typically held on Saturday mornings at the Central Library in downtown Buffalo.
 Training is also held in Niagara County based on demand.

 Training workshops consist of the following steps:

-Learn about LNYBN, how tutoring works and how you will be involved
+Learn about LBN, how tutoring works and how you will be involved

 Complete Intake to Outcomes Reading Basics or Language Basics Online Course

 After Orientation, volunteers will be given access to our online tutor training, Intake to Outcomes.
 You will be assigned training in Reading Basics (teaching reading and writing skills) or Language Basics (teaching English to non-native speakers), to be completed within in a 3 week time frame from home.
 It usually takes 4-6 hours to complete the online courses.

 Attend Getting Started

 In this final session, you will learn about LBN’s tutoring policies, goal setting, lesson planning, available resources, reporting requirements and next steps.

 - BBC Skillswise – Tips, Factsheets, and Worksheets for tutoring adults Click here